geohadg/Youtube-Downloader/README.md

 Download yt-dlp at https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file

+Put the script file in the same folder as yt-dlp.exe

 Youtube Bot Detection has become a pain lately, The easiest way I found to get it to work was by importing Firefox cookie files

 Download and install Firefox, then make a throwaway google account and use it to sign into youtube on firefox, then close the browser